|Authors||Kruser JM, Taylor LJ, Campbell TC, Zelenski A, Johnson SK, Nabozny MJ, Steffens NM, Tucholka JL, Kwekkeboom KL, Schwarze ML|

 |Journal||J Pain Symptom Manage|

-Older adults often have surgery in the months preceding death, which can initiate post-operative treatments inconsistent with end-of-life values.
-“Best Case/Worst Case” (BC/WC) is a communication tool designed to promote goal-concordant care during discussions about high-risk surgery.To evaluate a structured training program designed to teach surgeons how to use BC/WC.Twenty-five surgeons from one tertiary-care hospital completed a two-hour training session followed by individual coaching.
-We audio recorded surgeons using BC/WC with standardized patients and 20 hospitalized patients.
+Older adults often have surgery in the months preceding death, which can initiate postoperative treatments inconsistent with end-of-life values.
+“Best Case/Worst Case” (BC/WC) is a communication tool designed to promote goal-concordant care during discussions about high-risk surgery.The objective of this study was to evaluate a structured training program designed to teach surgeons how to use BC/WC.Twenty-five surgeons from one tertiary care hospital completed a two-hour training session followed by individual coaching.
+We audio-recorded surgeons using BC/WC with standardized patients and 20 hospitalized patients.
 Hospitalized patients and their families participated in an open-ended interview 30 to 120 days after enrollment.
 We used a checklist of 11 BC/WC elements to measure tool fidelity and surgeons completed the Practitioner Opinion Survey to measure acceptability of the tool.
-We used qualitative analysis to evaluate variability in tool content and to characterize patient and family perceptions of the tool.Surgeons completed a median of 10 out of 11 BC/WC elements with both standardized and hospitalized patients (range 5 to 11).
+We used qualitative analysis to evaluate variability in tool content and to characterize patient and family perceptions of the tool.Surgeons completed a median of 10 of 11 BC/WC elements with both standardized and hospitalized patients (range 5-11).
 We found moderate variability in presentation of treatment options and description of outcomes.
 Three months after training, 79% of surgeons reported BC/WC is better than their usual approach and 71% endorsed active use of BC/WC in clinical practice.
-Patients and families found that BC/WC established expectations, provided clarity and facilitated deliberation.Surgeons can learn to use BC/WC with older patients considering acute high-risk surgical interventions.
+Patients and families found that BC/WC established expectations, provided clarity, and facilitated deliberation.Surgeons can learn to use BC/WC with older patients considering acute high-risk surgical interventions.
 Surgeons, patients, and family members endorse BC/WC as a strategy to support complex decision making.